Communication Sciences and Disorders

 Graduates have enjoyed professional employment in a variety of settings including: elementary and secondary schools, hospitals, rehabilitation centers, and private practice.

 - The Department of Communication Sciences and Disorders conducts the admission process once per year.
-Applicants are viewed in a pool and qualified candidates are interviewed.

 - Students who are offered admission to graduate study have until April 15 to accept or reject the offer.
 The admission process continues until the available spaces are filled.